Attempts to design machines smarter than humans aren’t new.

 So, now that you’re all fired up about Machine Learning and how it can help you conquer the world, where to begin?

-Below I’ve listed out some fantastic resources on the Web that can help you achieve fluency in Machine Learning without having to obtain a Ph.D. in computer science!
+Below I’ve listed some fantastic resources on the Web that can help you achieve fluency in Machine Learning without obtaining a Ph.D. in computer science!
 If you’re not a Machine Learning researcher, you’ll find the domain of Machine Learning as practical and enjoyable as programming in general.